CoryKornowicz/MolKit/README.md

 File Reader Class is not as expansive as OpenBabel's.
 Order of importance is SMI, PDB, and then SDF/MOL/MOL2.
 The goal is to also have trajectory parsing, but that would most likely need other additions as well, and will likely need to wait until the conformer issue is addressed.

+Strong/Weak references (weak var/self) will need to be introduced to reduce the chances of ARC leaving dangling memory.

 ## Installation

 ### Swift Package Manager